klkl232020/pi-platform-docs/developer_portal.md

 # Pi Developer Portal

 With the help of Pi SDK and Pi API, you can create applications that run within the Pi browser, which can be used by other Pioneers.
-Pi Developer Portal is where you can register and configure your apps so that it can be connected to the Pi Blockchain.
+Pi Developer Portal is where you can register and configure your apps so that it can be connected to an the Pi Blockchain.

 ## How to register your app